Guildford Castle: Twenty-first century

-The gardens are "extremely popular, displaying an amazing array of colourful bedding, centred on the 12th Century Castle Keep", and include a life-size statue of Alice Through the Looking Glass, which is a memorial to Lewis Carroll who stayed nearby in The Chestnuts, his sisters' house, from 1868 until he died in 1898.
+The gardens are "extremely popular, displaying an amazing array of colourful bedding, centred on the 12th-century Castle Keep", and include a life-size statue of Alice Through the Looking Glass, which is a memorial to Lewis Carroll who lived nearby in The Chestnuts, his sisters' house, from 1868 until he died in 1898.

 Starting in 2003 there was a year-long conservation project.
 The keep was partially renovated, and the first floor was floored and roofed.
-During this project which ended in 2004 original features such as crenellations were found to still exist.
+During this project original features such as crenellations were found to still exist.
 The keep now contains a visitor centre, open between April and September, that includes written panels describing the history of the castle and a model of the place as it appeared in about 1300.
 The roof of the tower is reachable by a staircase which allows views of the grounds and parts of Guildford.

 The castle's old gatehouse now houses part of Guildford Museum, a local history and archaeology museum with a specialist needlework collection.